 Best Things to Do in Notting Hill: A Guide to London’s Prettiest Neighborhood

 If you live in London, you are generally from West London or from East London.
 The city is simply so large that if you live in one part, you will not get to the other part every day.
-I stayed in East London, but I tried to go to West London regularly to visit my favorite neighborhood there: Notting Hill!
+I stayed in the est, but I tried to going west was one of my favorite things to do in London.
+This was so I could regularly visit my favorite neighborhood there: Notting Hill!

 I love going to Notting Hill on a Sunday and strolling along the avenues with colorful houses and vintage shops, getting brunch in a hip café and fantasizing that one day I’ll be able to afford a beautiful Victorian mansion.
 Take a look at all the best things to do in Notting Hill in this ultimate guide!

 Notting Hill probably started as a hamlet in Saxon times, which can be deduced from the name.
 The first mentions of Notting Hill, however, date from the 14th century, when it was a village outside of London.
 Notting Hill became famous around the 18th century for its brickyards and pig farms.
 The soil, with its high clay content, turned out to be fertile soil for these two industries.

 Becoming a neighborhood of London